1. Harvest cells from a culture that is at or near peak density by centrifugation at 600 x g for 5 min. Pool the cell pellets into a single tube.

 2. Adjust the concentration of cells to 2.0 x 106/ml.
 If the concentration is too low, centrifuge at 600 x g for 5 minutes and resuspend the cell pellet with a volume of supernatant to yield the desired concentration.

-3. Prepare a 20% (v/v) sterile DMSO solution in fresh medium w/o bacteria, as follows: Add the required volume of DMSO to a glass screw-capped test tube and place on ice.
+3. Prepare a 15% (v/v) sterile DMSO solution in ATCC medium 1034 as follows: Add the required volume of DMSO to a glass screw-capped test tube and place on ice.
 Allow the DMSO to solidify.
-Add the required volume of refrigerated ATCC medium 802 w/o bacteria.
+Add the required volume of refrigerated ATCC medium 1034.
 Dissolve the DMSO by inverting several times.
 If the DMSO solution is not prepared on ice, an exothermic reaction will occur that may precipitate certain components of the medium.

 4. Mix the cell preparation and the DMSO in equal portions.
-Thus, the final concentration will be 106 and 10% (v/v) DMSO.
-The time from the mixing of the cell preparation and DMSO stock solution before the freezing process is begun should be no less than 15 min and no longer than 60 min.
+Thus, the final concentration will be 106 and 7.5% (v/v) DMSO.
+The time from the mixing of the cell preparation and DMSO stock solution to the start of the freezing process should be no less than 15 min and no longer than 60 min.

 5. Dispense in 0.5 ml aliquots into 1.0 - 2.0 ml sterile plastic screw-capped cryules (special plastic vials for cryopreservation).